![]() |

 laminated strips of mahogany and ash along with a few special plastic

 touches, he created these unique doublenecks in the early 1950s.
-Top: what
+Top: a

 |